TMicallo/firstproject/README.md

 # firstproject
 This is my first project on Software Carpentry.
-I add some things.
+I add some stuff.

 ## Usage
 Description